Get insider access

 4. Best Cheap 60% Keyboard

 Although it has higher latency than all our other recommendations and feels less well-built than the Corsair K65 RGB MINI, the ROYAL KLUDGE RK61 is your best bet for a cheap compact board.
 It's well-suited for casual gamers or on-the-go professionals looking for a smaller home and office board.
-Surprisingly, for the price, it has a hot-swappable printed circuit board, so you can swap out the stock switches with other mechanical switches of your choice for a typing experience tailored to your needs.
+Surprisingly for its price, it has a hot-swappable printed circuit board, so you can swap out the stock switches with other mechanical switches of your choice for a typing experience tailored to your needs.

 It's a great choice if you're just getting into keyboards since it's a cheap way to test out what switches you like without spending a small fortune.
 Plus, it comes in several variants that offer wireless connectivity options, different backlighting configurations, and a range of sizes, so you'll surely find the best version for you.